 Low intensity gentle electro-acupuncture is applied to points on the abdomen and the legs.

-Endometriosis reduces fertility by damaging ovary function (AMH is reduced) and negatively impacting the immune milieu (inflammatory cytokines are raised) and affecting the lining of the uterus and its implantation sites.
+Endometriosis can damage ovary function (AMH is reduced in endometriosis patients) and can negatively impact the immune milieu (inflammatory cytokines are raised) and affects the lining of the uterus and its implantation sites.
 We use acupuncture to manage the symptoms of endometriosis like pain and menstrual disturbance.
 Chinese herbs are sometimes used in China to improve response to IVF drugs and pregnancy rates in endometriosis patients.

 Acupuncture is best performed at specific times of the menstrual cycle.
 These will be decided in conjunction with your practitioner and will depend on your symptom picture and whether or not you are actively trying to conceive.

 Obstructions to implantation, such as polyps or fibroids, are usually removed surgically.
-In the case that surgery is not desired, and fibroids are not large, then Chinese herbal medicine may be employed to try and shrink them.
+In the case that surgery is not desired, and fibroids are not large, then Chinese herbal medicine has a long history of being used to shrink them.
 Some of the symptoms caused by ovarian cysts (such as pain or cycle irregularity) may also be amenable to treatment with Chinese herbs and acupuncture.